Tree Hut Coconut Lime Shea Body Butter Review

 Review

-Results you may expect from using Tree Hut Coconut Lime Shea Body Butter:
+Does Tree Hut Coconut Lime Shea Body Butter Work?

-Quite moisturizing: Tree Hut Coconut Lime Shea Body Butter has a moisturizing rating of 5.4 out of 10.
+According to CreamScan analysis, Tree Hut Coconut Lime Shea Body Butter is quite moisturizing, with a moisturizing rating of 5.4 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a high humectancy of 6.0 out of 10, solely because of the significant content of Glycerin (est. ≈6.0%), and a moderate occlusivity of 4.8 out of 10, primarily due to the substantial concentration of Butyrospermum Parkii (Shea) Butter (est. ≈4.0%) and Carthamus Tinctorius (Safflower) Seed Oil (est. ≈3.0%).